AthKouloumvakos/PyThea/docs/source/examples/Tests/README.txt

 Tests
 =====

-Basic examples of how to use PyThea's utilities.
+A few examples of PyThea's tests.